Jembulat Boletoqo

 Jembulat Boletoqo (Болэтыкъо Джанболэт) was a Circassian military commander, politician, nobleman and leader of the Temirgoy region.
 He was one of the most influential figures in the Russo-Circassian War.
 He had a big influence on the entire Trans-Kuban region.
 He was famous for his courage and tough will.
 He had great influence among all Circassians, including the Abadzekhs, with whom he was associated with.

-Hailing from the Temirgoy (КIэмыргъуэй) tribe and being the son of Aytech Khatajuq, he was born into a wealthy princely clan which held massive influence in the trans-kuban region.
+Hailing from the Temirgoy (КIэмыргъуэй) tribe and being the son of Aytech Atajuq (Hatokhshoqo), he was born into a wealthy princely clan which held massive influence in the trans-kuban region.

 Family name

 The princely family Boletoqo inherited its last name and the title of “Prince of Princes” from its legendary ancestor, Boletoqo, who was famous for his “wisdom and strictness”.

 Personality

 His personality has invariably attracted the attention of historiographers of the Caucasian War.
 According to KF Stahl, he “had a tremendous influence on the entire Trans-Kuban region.
 He was famous for his courage, strong character and tough will".

 V. A. Potto: "With fearlessness he combined an extraordinary gift of eloquence, an astute mind, an iron will ...
 Whole legends circulated about him, and folk bards praised his deeds in their songs."